Men’s Mental Health Investment Programme

 Background

-National and local research data shows that the leading cause of death for men under the age of 50 is suicide, and although one in five men are diagnosed with depression or anxiety, the actual figure is likely much higher, as many men do not seek help or go undiagnosed.
+Research shows that the leading cause of death for men under the age of 50 is suicide, and although one in five men are diagnosed with depression or anxiety, the actual figure is likely much higher, as many men do not seek help or go undiagnosed.

-In York and North Yorkshire, we know poor mental health among men is a major contributor to long-term sickness absence, reduced workforce participation, and increased pressure on local NHS, criminal justice, and social care systems.
-We also know men remain less likely to seek help, more likely to disengage from support, and often fall through the gaps of services not designed with their needs in mind.
+In York and North Yorkshire, we know poor mental health among men is a major factor in long-term sickness absence, less workforce participation, and increased pressure on local NHS, criminal justice, and social care systems.
+We also know men are less likely to seek help, more likely to withdraw from support, and often fall through the gaps of services not designed with their needs in mind.

+Targeted action to support men’s mental wellbeing can help tackle these issues and support more resilient local economies.
 Addressing men’s mental health is not about giving more to one group, it is about tackling an inequality that, if left unaddressed, holds back broader progress on health, productivity, and community wellbeing.

-Targeted action to support men’s mental wellbeing can reduce avoidable service demand, improve labour market outcomes, and support more resilient local economies.
 When men are mentally well, families are stronger, children do better, and communities become more connected.

 The Men's Mental Health Taskforce